Stupeflix/stupeflix-sxml-doc/docs/tutorials/04_text_effects.rst

     </body>
   </movie>

 This is a full screen "Hello World".
 The principle is simple: the text is turned into an image once for all, and then used as standard image.
 The drawback is evident: if you zoom on the text it is blurry and aliased.

-Text rendering: new method
+Text rendering: vectorized
 --------------------------

-So how can we improve this?
+So how can we improve this bitmap rendering ?
 By drawing frame by frame the text but using vector based methods.
-To activate it, you should change your xml to:
+To activate it, you should change your xml and add the attribute "vector":

 .. code-block:: xml